Spelling variations: Haim, Chaim, Haym Avraham

 With the Maccabi in Constantinople.

-Soon after his arrival in Constantinople, Haim joined the leadership of the Maccabi group, and became the Vice-President of the Central Committee.
+Soon after his arrival in Constantinople, Haim joined Maccabi, the Jewish Gymnastics Association.

 The Maccabi Sports Organization of Constantinople (originally known as the "Israelitischer Turnverein Konstantinopel" - the Israelite Gymnastics Association of Constantinople) had been founded in 1895 by Jews of German and Austrian extraction who had been rejected from participating in other sport clubs because of their Jewish origin.
 It was the first Jewish sports club.